hoanhan101/gray/_drafts/2020-05-25-design-data-intensive-apps.md

 ## III.
 How to take different distributed data systems and integrate them into a larger system?

 - Batch processing.
+  - With basic Unix tools (awk, sed, grep, sort, uniq, xarg, pipe,...), one can do a lot of powerful data processing jobs.
+A simple chain of Unix commands can actually perform surprisingly well as it can easily scale to large datasets, without running out of memory.
+  - MapReduce is a bit like Unix tools, but distributed across potentially thousands of machines.
+    - While Unix tools use stdin and stdout as input and output, MapReduce jobs read and write files on a distributed filesystem like Google's GFS.
+    - As the name suggested, 2 callback functions in MapReduce are map and reduce.
+Map extracts they key and value from the input record while reduce iterates over that collection of values with the same key and produce zero or more outputs.
+They're stateless function as they also don't modify output.
+Since the input is also bounded, the output is guaranteed to be completed.
+    - The main difference to pipelines of Unix commands is that MapReduce can parallelize a computation across many machines out-of-the-box.
+    - Your code does not need to worry about implementing fault tolerance mechanisms since the framework can guarantee that the final output of a job is the same as if no faults had occurred, even though in reality various tasks perhaps had to be retried.
+    - It's common for MapReduce jobs to be chained together into workflows, such that the output of one job becomes the input to the next job.
+    - There are several join algorithms for MapReduce such as sort-merge joins, broadcast hash joins, partitioned hash joins that allow us to use joins more efficiently.
 - Stream processing.
+  - In batch process, the input is bounded that it's known and have finite size.
+In reality, a lot of data is unbounded, arrives gradually over time and never complete in any meaningful way, that batch processors must divide and process them in chunks.
+However, that takes a long time for impatient users.
+Stream processing is introduced as it simply processes every event as it happens.
+  - An event is generated once by a producer/publisher/sender and processed by multiple consumers/subscribers/recipients.
+  - A common approach for notifying consumers about new events is to use a messaging system: a producer sends a message containing the event, which is then pushed to consumers.
+    - A number of messaging systems use direct network communication between producers and consumers, without going via intermediary nodes such as UDP multicast, ZeroMQ, webhooks,...
+    - A widely-used alternative is to send messages via a message broker/message queue.
+Two types of them are:
+      - AMQP/JMS-style message brokers: the broker assigned individual messages to consumers, consumers acknowledge when they have been successfully processed.
+      - Log-based message brokers: the broker assigns all messages in a partition to the same consumer node, and always delivers messages in the same order while consumers keep their logs.
+    - When multiple consumers are reading messages in the same topic, two main patterns of messaging are load balancing and fan out.

 <hr>
 **References:**